 - Less “chair-time” and fewer visits to the orthodontist

-- They can cause less friction and discomfort and can be potentially easier on teeth
+- They can cause less friction and discomfort while moving your teeth

-- No ligature such as color bands, elastics, or metal ties
+- There’s no need for additional ligatures such as color bands, elastics, or metal ties

 What are Self-ligating Braces?